-Some vehicles, particularly older vans and SUVs, have a top-heavy design with poor weight distribution.
-This can make vehicle rollover crashes more likely.
+Some vehicles, particularly older vans and SUVs, have a top-heavy design that can make vehicle rollover crashes more likely.

 • Airbags

 One of the most common types of auto defective is a faulty airbag.
 This means that the airbag can fail to deploy in the event of a collision or accident.
 Airbags are another vital safety feature, and a failed airbag can leave victims with much greater injuries.